vedro-universe/vedro-docs/docs/best-practices/scenario-based.md

         assert shortened_url
 ```

-It's worth noting that Vedro's scenario anatomy directly follows the [AAA (Arrange-Act-Assert) pattern](https://robertmarshall.dev/blog/arrange-act-and-assert-pattern-the-three-as-of-unit-testing/).
+It's worth noting that Vedro's scenario anatomy directly follows the <Link to="https://robertmarshall.dev/blog/arrange-act-and-assert-pattern-the-three-as-of-unit-testing/">AAA (Arrange-Act-Assert) pattern</Link>.

 ## The Power of the Scenario-Based Approach

 Adopting a scenario-based approach provides significant advantages.
 It emphasizes simplicity, readability, and maintainability, allowing tests to be easily written and understood.
 Even complex test cases can be broken down into simpler, manageable scenarios, making it easier for teams to collaborate, understand each other's work, and maintain high code quality over time.

-To harness the full potential of the scenario-based approach, Vedro builds upon the [inverted pyramid concept](http://webwisewording.com/inverted-pyramid/).
+To harness the full potential of the scenario-based approach, Vedro builds upon the <Link to="https://www.webwisewording.com/inverted-pyramid/">inverted pyramid concept</Link>.
 This concept mirrors the way we naturally perceive and process information, moving from a broad overview to specific details.
 It takes into account the reader's cognitive load, presenting the most vital information first and then descending into the intricate details.

 <Screenshot src={require('./scenario-based/inverted_pyramid.png')} width="350px" shadow="none" /><br/>
 <br/>